Fulguritude/code-discovery-exercises/OCaml/README.md

    - internal functions and value declaration blocks will always be followed by a single blank line.

    - enum/union type declarations with 4 or more variants will be vertically aligned and indented with a leading pipe `|`.
+This also applies to enums/unions with less variants, but with complex `of` type declarations for certain variants.

    - in sequences of single-line `let ... in` statements, the assignment equal signs should be aligned vertically, and if the lines are very similar, the `in` keywords should be as well.

    - if a function call gets too long, consider multilining it (with each arg on a new line and with an extra indent compared to the function name itself), or storing its content into intermediary variables.

+   - when dealing with mutually-recursive functions (ie, declared using the `and` keyword, have the `let rec` be on its own line, aligned with the `and` keyword and have the internal functions indented.

+   - in a module, separate your functions by 2 blank spaces.

 ## Rule and styling example